naltun/amongstars-discord/README.md

 ### How to get the Discord token
 1. Create an application on Discord dev portal [here](https://discord.com/developers/applications)
 2. Select `Bot` on the left menu and create one.
-3. Roll on the bottom of that page, check `Administrator`, then copy and open the link in your browser to add the bot to a server.
+3. Select `OAuth` on the left menu, check `Bot`, then check `Administrator`, then copy and open the link in your browser to add the bot to a server.
-4. Go back on the previous page and copy the token on the top of the page.
+4. Go back on the `Bot` tab and copy the token on the top of the page.

 ## Usage
 | Command | Meaning |